tfcp68/yantrix/docs/concepts/100_architecture.md

 ## FSM

-The basic building block of state logic is a `FSM` (more specifically - a [Mealy Machine](https://en.wikipedia.org/wiki/Mealy_machine)), which exposes a predefined `Transition Matrix` that comprises the relations between `States` and `Actions`, representing the decision tree of the machine.
+The basic building block of state logic is a `FSM` (more specifically - a [Mealy Machine](https://en.wikipedia.org/wiki/Mealy_machine)), which is built upon a transition map &ndash; a structure that describes relations between `States` and `Actions`, built from the decision tree of the machine.
 Every `Action` type can have a derived `Payload` type, while every `State` has a dependent `Context`, and the latter two represent the current internal state of the machine.
+Both are plain objects, that are processed immutably.

-`Actions`/`Payloads` and `States`/`Contexts` are enumerable values that can be composed of different Dictionaries, and can be reused independently on each other.
-It's perfectly fine to create several `FSMs` that operate either on the same set of `Actions` or `States`, or both.
+`Actions`/`Payloads` and `States`/`Contexts` are enumerable values that can be combined from various Dictionaries, and also can be reused independently on each other.
+For instance, it's perfectly fine to create several `FSMs` that operate either on the same set of `Actions` or `States`, or both.

 ## Event Adapter